aarongustafson/aaron-gustafson.com/src/posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.md

 Now you may be wondering, with all of the awesomeness the Web has to offer, why does it make sense for PWAs to reside in app stores?
 There are numerous reasons:

-1. It puts PWAs on equal footing with native apps.
+1. It puts PWAs on equal footing with traditional apps.
 2. Stores provide an alternate means of discovery for PWAs.
 3. Users are generally more comfortable trusting software that has been reviewed for quality and safety.
 4. Developers can get more insight into their users through reviews and ratings as well as analytics concerning installs, uninstalls, shares, and performance.
 5. Having a store where users download software also reduces the cognitive overhead of tracking multiple sources for installing apps.

 PWAs can get into the Windows Store in one of two ways.
 The first is through active submission.
-Using a tool like the open source utility [PWA Builder](http://www.pwabuilder.com/), you can generate the necessary native wrappers used by the various app stores and manually submit your PWA.
+Using a tool like the open source utility [PWA Builder](http://www.pwabuilder.com/), you can generate the necessary app wrappers used by the various app stores and manually submit your PWA.

 *Note: I invited Jeff back up on stage to walk through building a PWA and submitting it to the Windows Store using PWA Builder.*